 During your pet’s procedure, they are closely monitored throughout surgery using EKG/pulse oximeters.
 IV fluids and pain management medications are administered through an IV catheter.
 Once the surgery is complete, your doctor or surgery technician will call you to discuss how the procedure went, answer additional questions, and set up a discharge time.

 Please allow yourself sometime to go over discharge instructions with your doctor or surgery technician.
-At discharge, they will go over your pet’s home care instructions including care of the surgical site, when and how to administer medications, and schedule a follow up appointment.
+At discharge, they will go over your pet’s home care instructions including care of the surgical site, when and how to administer medications, and schedule a follow up appointment, if needed.